LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

 * webpack serverless setup - to compile typescript and pack for deploy node_modules
 * Enviroment variables - setup for work with enviroment variables, you can setup their local and in produciton

-## Fast setup | Servless from scratch tutorial
+## Servless from scratch tutorial

+### Fast setup
-Just dogo step by step and you will deploy you function to AWS
+Just go step by step and you will deploy you function to AWS

 ```bash
 git clone https://github.com/LeoVS09/serverless-aws-node-bootstrap.git